Blopaa/Orn/CONTRIBUTING.md

 ---

-Thank you for contributing to CInterpreter!
+Thank you for contributing to Compiler!

 Every contribution, no matter how small, helps make this project better for the community.